 Phantom sexual abuse

 After listening to her story I actually felt very annoyed.
 I felt quite incredulous that counsellors are still insisting to women that they must have been sexually abused when they can find no other reason for that woman feeling unhappy.
-The fact that she got the same story from two different counsellors this made me feel depressed.
-I live through the whole sexual abuse hysteria.
+The fact that she got the same story from two different counsellors almost made me feel depressed.
+I thought we had left behind the sexual abuse hysteria movement.

-In the 1990s There was a whole industry devoted to persuading women that there had been sexually abused by family members.
-There were books published on how to tell if you had been abused even if you had absolutely no recollection of it, and no reason to suppose you might have been.
+In the 1990s, there was a whole industry devoted to persuading women that they had been sexually abused by family members.
+There were books published on how to tell if you had been abused, even if you had absolutely no recollection of it, and no reason to suppose you might have been.

 As far as I'm concerned, this is just another instance of sexual abuse by therapists.
 The damage they do to vulnerable women is just as bad as actual sexual abuse.